andreasciamanna/misamee-gravity-forms-themes/readme.txt

 == Changelog ==

+= 1.3 =
+* [Themes bug] Show labels for checkboxes and radio buttons
+* [Theme improvement] Default Theme javascript file scope changed to '.themed_form' (common on all themed forms) in order to be reused by other themes
+* [Theme improvement] FormSpring javascript file removed as is identical to the default theme javascript (see updated functions.php)
+* [Theme improvement] Autumn javascript file removed as unused anyway

 = 1.2 =
 * Now you can add a hidden field in your forms to specify which theme should be used: add a field called misamee-theme and set the default value to the theme you want to use